sirjanaY/TedTalks-Transcript--LLM/README.md

 ![](UTA-DataScience-Logo.png)

-# TED Talks Feature Extraction with LLMs
+# TED Talks Transcript- LLMs

 **One Sentence Summary**
 This repository implements a complete NLP pipeline to extract and analyze semantic features from TED Talks transcripts using Large Language Models (LLMs), combined with clustering and visualization techniques for deeper topic understanding.